ItsDrike/itsdrike.com/content/posts/git-credentials.md

 - [BitBucket](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/#Step-3.-Add-the-public-key-to-your-Account-settings)

 {{< notice tip >}}
 The documentation may tell you to use `pbcopy` or some other command line tool to copy the SSH key contents to your clipboard.
 For example:

 ```bash
 pbcopy < ~/.ssh/id_ed25519.pub
 ```

-However, if you are having trouble with this command, you can use `xsel --clipboard --input < ~/.ssh/id_ed25519.pub` instead, or you can also just simply open up the public key file in any editor of your choosing, and copy the **entire** file contents with Ctrl+C.
+However, if you are having trouble with this command, you can use `xsel --clipboard --input < ~/.ssh/id_ed25519.pub` instead, or `wl-copy < ~/.ssh/id_ed25519` on wayland.
+You can also just simply open up the public key file in any editor of your choosing, and copy the **entire** file contents with Ctrl+C (if you're one of the weird people that use windows, this is your only option).
 {{< /notice >}}

 #### Test if it works